Anomalous Criticality of Absorbing State Transition toward Jamming: Discussion and Conclusion

+In the above analysis, we only discuss the conserved BRO model.
+Actually, the non-conserved BRO model exhibits qualitatively the same results(Fig. S1, S2, S6, S8, S10, S11, S15, S17, Table SI).
+Quantitatively, the non-conserved BRO model introduces additional randomness compared with the conserved BRO model.
+Thus the caging-effect is relatively weaker and the active glass phase area is smaller than that of the conserved BRO model (Fig. S11).

-In summary, we investigate the critical behavior of the BRO model in dense monodisperse and binary systems in $d=2$ to 4.
-We find that anomalous critical phenomena emerge as the critical density increases by decreasing $\varepsilon$.
-For 3D monodispersed systems at intermediate critical density, the crystallization interrupts the dynamic phase transition.
-For binary systems at intermediate critical density, the measured critical exponents deviate from the Manna universality class due to the caging effects, signifying the existence of new universality of dynamic phase transition, i.e., an absorbing to active glass transition.
-For both monodispersed and binary systems at higher density, the quenched disorder of contact networks triggers the pronounced Griffiths effect, smearing out the dynamic phase transition.
-In the $\varepsilon \rightarrow 0$ limit, the BRO model becomes equivalent to DP on heterogeneous network.
+In summary, we investigate the critical behavior of two types of BRO model in dense monodisperse and binary systems in $d=2$ to 4.
+We find that anomalous critical phenomena emerge as the critical density increases by decreasing displacement size $\varepsilon$.
+For 3D monodisperse systems at intermediate critical density, the crystallization interrupts the dynamic phase transition.
+For binary systems at intermediate critical density, the measured critical exponents deviate from the Manna universality class due to the caging effects, signifying the existence of a new universality class of dynamic phase transition, i.e., the absorbing to active glass transition.
+For disordered systems at higher density, the quenched disorder of contact networks triggers the pronounced Griffiths effects, smearing out the dynamic critical point.
+In the $\varepsilon \rightarrow 0$ limit, the BRO model becomes equivalent to DP on a heterogeneous network.
 Our results demonstrate that although the BRO model can generate RCP configurations, the criticality of the dynamic transition is fundamentally reshaped by the geometric rigidity of the RCP state.
-These findings discourage previous attempts to directly associate the jamming transition with the Manna universality class.
-We also propose a field theory with fractional time dynamics which unifies both the absorbing to active-glass transition and heterogeneous DP, revealing a deep connection between dynamic criticality and spatial annealed/quenched disorder.
-Our work could potentially be related to ultra-stable glass and the Gardner transition~\cite{wang2025hyperuniform,2015Growing,charbonneau2015numerical,wang2024gardner,anand2025emergent} and opens the door to studying the dynamic criticality of more complicated artificial neural networks~\cite{spigler2018jamming}, like the learning process of spherical negative perceptron model~\cite{zhang2024absorbing}.
+These findings discourage previous attempts to directly associate the jamming transition in disordered systems with the Manna universality class under $d \le 4$.
+For close-packed crystal phase, the Griffiths effect is absent, but the dynamic criticality still seems to deviate from the Manna universality class due to the anisotropy of the crystal structures.
+We propose a field theory with fractional time dynamics which unifies the above complicated dynamic behaviors, revealing a deep connection between dynamic criticality, spatial annealed/quenched disorder and jamming.
+Our work could potentially be related to ultra-stable glass and the Gardner transition~\cite{wang2025hyperuniform,2015Growing,charbonneau2015numerical,wang2024gardner, anand2026emergent,galliano2026glass}, and enriches the studies of the dynamic criticality of more complicated artificial neural networks~\cite{spigler2018jamming,anand2026emergent}, like the learning process of spherical negative perceptron model~\cite{zhang2024absorbing}.